NOTE: This is a tentative project list and is subject to change.

-This term UCOSP is happy to be partnering with 3 projects for our May 2013 offering:
+This term UCOSP is happy to be partnering with six projects:

 - Markus: Web-based grading platform.

 - Formulize: Database, reporting and workflow management system.

 - Freeseer: Screen-casting tool.

 MarkUs is a web-based grading tool built with Ruby on Rails.
 The primary goal of MarkUs is to make it easy for graders to read and annotate students’ code.
 Graders also fill in a marking scheme or rubric created by the instructor.
 Annotations may be saved for later reuse.
 Students submit their code using either the web interface or using standard Subversion tools, and can form their own groups when allowed by the instructor.
 As MarkUs grows, we continue to add more useful features including a REST API that allows some operations on MarkUS to be scripted, a remark request system, more reporting, and support for PDF annotations.
 We are also working towards integrating a testing infrastructure that would allow students to run instructor created tests on their submission and get realtime feedback.

 Students working on MarkUs will learn basic web application development technologies using Ruby and Rails.
 MarkUs is hosted on github so students will become familiar with Git and the process we use when working on the code.
 Because MarkUs is used by several thousand students in more than 4 universities (on 3 continents!), we take code quality seriously.
 All code submissions go through a code review, so the first task that students are asked to complete is fixing a trivial bug so that they become familiar with the code review process.
 Students working on MarkUs need to be able to work in Linux either natively or in a virtual machine.

 As the summer comes to a close, we are putting together a list of the next projects, but here are some of the areas we are looking at for the fall.